msramalho/Pocket-ReadingTime-Estimation-Visualization/README.md

  1. Edit the [configurations file](https://github.com/msramalho/Pocket-ReadingTime-Estimation-Visualization/blob/master/configs.json) and add your *consumer_key* ([get it here](https://getpocket.com/developer/apps/new)) and your access_token ([get it here](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php))
  2. Execute the file: `python .\main.py` and watch the progress
- 3. Execute the file: `python .\sumario.py` to generate a table of ETR ranges and number of artic in each
+ 3. Execute the file: `python .\sumario.py` to generate a table of ERT ranges and number of artic in each
 # Configurations

 - *consumer_key* - API specific key for each deployment, see detailed instructions [here](https://github.com/rakanalh/pocket-cli#configuration)